 Many private health insurers offer rebates towards the cost of Clinical Psychology sessions.

 Ask your Insurer if you are eligible.

 The TAC may fund Psychology sessions for people who have had a road accident.
 Help for their families can also be available.
 These sessions are to help people suffering from Anxiety and Stress Disorders, Major Depression, Trauma etc after an accident.

 VOCAT assists people who have been victims of violent crime.
 Funding may be available for psychological therapy for people who have mental health needs following a crime, such as Post-Traumatic Stress Disorders, Major Depression or Anxiety Disorders.

 See VOCAT website

 Many veterans experience difficulties such as Major Depressive Disorders, Trauma Mental Health, and Adjustment Disorders when returning to civilian life.
 Military veteran’s may be eligible for funding for mental health treatments through DVA, even if the mental health issues are not due to service.

-View this brochure for further information
+View this factsheet for further information

 Catalyst Psychology are experienced in providing assistance to individuals with disabilities and Autism Spectrum Disorder.
 We also have a wealth of experience with their carers.
 We provide Psychology Therapy and Assessment services to NDIS participants who are on a “self-managing” or “plan management” scheme.
 Any family or client one of these NDIS schemes are free to engage us.
 We are not able to see NDIS agency managed participants.
 In line the current NDIS price guide, fees for NDIS services are $210 per hour.
 Please contact us for any other queries about NDIS services